 The 20-state outbreak linked to General Mills flours sickened 38 people between December 21, 2015, and May 3, 2016.
 Three of the case patients, who range in age from 1 to 95, reported eating or playing with raw dough at restaurants before they became ill.
 (Nine others reported tasting raw dough or batter prepared at home.)

-The outbreak illustrates that raw eggs are not the only ingredient in dough that poses danger.
-E. coli can cause serious illness and death.
+The outbreak illustrates that raw eggs are not the only ingredient in dough that poses a danger to your health.
+E. coli bacteria can cause serious illness and death.
 Children under five are among those at greatest risk of infection and at heightened risk of developing the life-threatening complication hemolytic uremic syndrome (HUS).
 Food for thought for those in charge of kid friendly restaurant games.

 E. coli symptoms usually develop within two to five days of exposure but can appear within 24 hours or take as long as 10 days to develop.
 They include stomach cramps and diarrhea, that is sometimes bloody.
 Sometimes these symptoms, which last about a week, are accompanied by a low-grade fever.
 Anyone who ate the recalled flour and developed theses symptoms should see a doctor.